2h311/search-ojcc/README.md

 # search-ojcc

-This is an Adjuster Data Pull Bot to access https://www.jcc.state.fl.us
+This is an Adjuster Data Pull Bot to access https://www.jcc.state.fl.us.

-## Phase 1
-I don't think I need to work on Phase 1 since I'm exposing the link to the pdf.
-The user can easily download the pdf file using that link.

 The fields extracted from Pdfs are:
 OJCC#
 Adjuster Name